Two more flights carrying Americans fleeing coronavirus are expected to leave Wuhan soon

-FAIRFIELD, Calif.
 (CNN) — Two flights evacuating hundreds of US citizens from the epicenter of the coronavirus outbreak in China are scheduled to depart for the United States soon, a US official with knowledge of the matter told CNN on Tuesday.

 About 550 passengers will be aboard the two flights departing from Wuhan, China, the official told CNN on condition of anonymity.
 These are the second and third such flights from Wuhan that were arranged by the US government in roughly the past week.